xigt/xigt/README.md

 ##### Data Inheritance

-Items can provide content, but if they don't, they inherit it from other items using the `content` or `segmentation` reference attributes.
+Items can provide content as text of the XML elements, but if they don't, they inherit it from other items using the `content` or `segmentation` reference attributes.
 The `content` attribute may be used when providing annotation and the annotation content comes from another source (e.g. a standoff annotation).
 The `segmentation` attribute is useful when merely breaking up sentences into words, words into morphemes, etc., as it accomplishes two things: pulling content from and aligning to a span.
 The alignment during segmentation is necessary to later find where the content came from.

 For example, one can delimit the morphemes of the word in item **w3** above as follows: